 - Pick the right file name for your image

-- Image dimension must match with the image size as displayed
+- Image dimension must match the image size as displayed

 - Reduce file size for faster loading